 Check out the calendar page for upcoming races, events and rides that Centreville are participating in and join us!

-In addition to our regular rides, we will be doing three reliability style club rides increasing in distance, starting next Sunday 7th Jan with 55 miles from Rochdale Town Hall at 9am round Widdop; with 60 mile and 90 mile rides to be arranged in January/February around the weather.
+In addition to our regular rides, we will be doing three reliability style club rides increasing in distance, starting at the beginning of Jan with 55 miles from Rochdale Town Hall at 9am round Widdop; with 60 mile and 90 mile rides to be arranged in January/February around the weather.
 There will be a target time, but hey ho, it’s a ride, it’s winter, let’s enjoy it and get round eh, no harm no foul.
 Maybe a steady group and a faster one?

-Any self-respecting cyclist will of course be looking to ride Centreville’s beautifully hard Goose Eye Grimpeur Sportive 2018 date tbc.
-In the mean time we will be entering some of the early Audaxes into the spring to get the miles in without breaking the spirit.
+Any self-respecting cyclist will of course be looking to ride Centreville’s beautifully hard Goose Eye Grimpeur Sportive 2019 date tbc.
+In the mean time we will probably be entering some of the early Audaxes into the spring to get the miles in without breaking the spirit.
 Come and join us:

 - Sunday 8th April from Mytholmroyd a hilly but manageable 115km: Spring into The Dales (entry on the day ok, but bring a completed form)